 If a breeder claims to breed black golden retrievers, they may just trying to make extra money selling, “rare golden retrievers.”

-Black golden retrievers don’t exist so anybody telling or selling you otherwise may have ulterior (monetary) motives and you’d want to be careful about trusting them.
+Black golden retrievers don’t exist (like golden retrievers with blue eyes) so anybody telling or selling you otherwise may have ulterior (monetary) motives and you’d want to be careful about trusting them.